China retaliates, slaps duties on US soybeans, planes; markets skid

 "But the best opportunities for resolving the issues through dialogue and negotiations have been repeatedly missed by the U.S. side," he told a regular briefing on Wednesday.

-The tariff list from the office of U.S. Trade Representative Robert Lighthizer followed China's imposition of tariffs on US$3 billion worth of U.S. fruits, nuts, pork and wine to protest at new U.S. steel and aluminium tariffs imposed last month by Trump.
+The tariff list from the office of U.S. Trade Representative Robert Lighthizer followed China's imposition of tariffs on US$3 billion worth of U.S. fruits, nuts, pork and wine to protest U.S. steel and aluminum tariffs imposed last month by Trump.

-Publication of Washington's list starts a public comment and consultation period expected to last around two months.

 WILL CONSUMERS PAY?